gilnam74/vex-sneppet/VEX-snippets.md

 Here you will find isolated blocks of VEX code, each of them performs one certain small task.
+These and other examples are in[VEX snippets hip file](../blob/master/hips/VEX_snippets_004.hipnc).

 ## Functions
 Core stuff